JibStyle/arma3-restrict-markers/README.md

 - Demo: https://youtu.be/HXME_IodBD8
 - Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2560276469

-## Developer Notes

-Variable `jib_restrictmarkers_enabled` toggles the mod during mission (same as what the Zeus modules do).
-The variable `jib_restrictmarkers_shareDistance` changes the share distance (default 7 meters).
-NOTE: Must broadcast the variables to all clients!

 ## Troubleshooting

 ### Markers don't show up for other players even when they are nearby?